rakeshmaity271/obfs/laravel-obfuscator-package/README.md

 # Laravel Obfuscator Package

 A comprehensive Laravel package for PHP code obfuscation with backup and restore functionality.
-This package provides the same command structure as `mmanda/laravel-obfs` but with enhanced features and better integration.
+This package provides unique command structure with enhanced features and better integration for Laravel projects.

 ## Features